Wasserstein projection distance for fairness testing of regression models: Conclusion

 \section{Conclusion}

 In this paper, we presented the use of Wasserstein projection distance for fairness testing and optimal data perturbation on regression models under expectation-based fairness criteria.
-By extending previous work on fairness in classification to the regression setting, we addressed a significant gap in fairness evaluation for continuous prediction tasks.
-Our experiments on publicly available data datasets show that our framework can reveal statistically significant gender-based disparities, and uncover significant disparities in predicted home prices between high- and low-pollution areas while identifying spatial and socioeconomic features that most contributed to this disparity in the model.
+By extending previous work on fairness in classification to the regression setting, we addressed a significant gap in fairness evaluation for continuous prediction tasks. \RV{Theoretically, we developed a rigorous statistical testing framework by categorizing regression fairness criteria into expectation-based and distribution-based classes, formulating the Wasserstein projection distance as a test statistic, deriving its dual formulation to enable finite-dimensional optimization and identifying special cases with analytical solutions, and establishing its asymptotic behavior through distributional upper bounds and limiting distributions that facilitate p-value computation.} \RV{Through synthetic experiments, we demonstrated that our Wasserstein projection-based test achieves competitive power and consistently superior specificity compared to permutation-based testing.
+Case studies on the Student Performance dataset revealed statistically significant gender-based disparities in Portuguese grade predictions but not in Math grade predictions.
+On the Boston Housing dataset, we uncovered significant unfairness in predicted home prices between high- and low-pollution areas that remained robust across different percentile-based division points.
+Optimal data perturbation applied to the housing predictions identified spatial features, including employment center distance, river proximity, and highway access, along with socioeconomic factors such as lower-status population percentage, as the primary contributors to model unfairness.}

 In the future, we plan to pursue the following directions.
 First, improving the computational efficiency of the fairness metric and test statistic computation remains an important challenge, especially for large-scale or non-linear models.
 Second, we aim to extend our framework to support a broader class of fairness criteria, including average ratio-based definitions (see~\Cref{sec:other-criteria}).
 Finally, we intend to apply our methods to real-world regression problems with fairness implications, such as salary prediction across genders~\citep{crothers2010gender}, to further evaluate practical impact and relevance.